What is an omnichannel strategy?

 A company’s omnichannel strategy should begin with a clear idea as to where their customers are.
 Companies must identify which platform their customers frequent and the medium/devices that they use the most.
 The goal here is to have a clear idea as to where the target customers hang out, and where they normally shop.

-Converting all the touchpoints into shoppable ones is the key to omnichannel strategy.
+Converting all the touchpoints into shoppable ones is the key to an omnichannel strategy.
 Taking care that customer has a memorable shopping experience irrespective of how they shop is the key here.
 Identify what other channels can be leveraged other than the offline and online stores to garner sales.
 For instance, several brands are now using social media channels such as Instagram and Facebook to engage with customers and even lets them shop through these channels.

 Ensure smooth transition